 - Awarded for one year

-- Awarded in two rounds (February and March) for the following school year
+- Awarded in March for the following school year

 Eligible to all new students in entry year